czbiohub-sf/yogo/docs/cli.md

   --min-class-confidence-threshold MIN_CLASS_CONFIDENCE_THRESHOLD
-                        minimum confidence for a class to be considered - i.e. the max confidence must be greater than this value (default: 0.0) --heatmap-mask-path HEATMAP_MASK_PATH
+                        minimum confidence for a class to be considered - i.e. the max confidence must be greater than this value (default: 0.0)
-                        path to heatmap mask for the run (default: None)
 ```

 There are actually two required arguments here: